Suggested links

 • Death

-What to Do if You Suspect Alcohol Poisoning
+What To Do If You Suspect Alcohol Poisoning

 If you suspect someone you know is suffering from alcohol poisoning, you must get them medical attention immediately.
 The longer they go without medical help, the more severe (and permanent) their symptoms can become.